kalepail/stellar-quest-bounties/bounties/level-2/million-lumen-homepage.md

 ### What are the requirements for the bounty hunter?

-The developer should have knowledge of Web Technologies, Stellar Turrets, and Stellar SDK.
+The developer should have knowledge of Web Technologies and Stellar SDK.

 ### What are the deliverables?